Oget565/Arduino-Meteostation/README.md

 # Arduino Clock and Weather Station
 This project will include everything to create a weather station for your home.

-Status: Ready, but no 3d print STL case file
+Status: Ready, There is a STL case file, but no back lid YET.

 ## Features:
 - Basic clock